 Additionally, he/she oversees the training and development of reporting staff.
 The senior advisor drives the achievement of goals by providing stakeholders with the necessary information.
 Also, he/she develops new ways to improve the quality of products and services.

 Employers require a minimum of a bachelor's degree in economics or a related field with at least twelve years of relevant experience.
 Candidates must possess interpersonal, organization, communication, teamwork, negotiation, and problem-solving skills.
 Senior Advisors earn an average salary of $90,553 per annum.
 This ranges from $44,000 to $187,000.

-There is more than meets the eye when it comes to being a senior advisor.
-For example, did you know that they make an average of $48.44 an hour?
-That's $100,755 a year!
+There is more than meets the eye when it comes to being a Senior Advisor.
+For example, did you know that they make an average of $55.82 an hour?
+That's $116,111 a year!

-There are certain skills that many senior advisors have in order to accomplish their responsibilities.
+There are certain skills that many Senior Advisors have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed analytical skills, speaking skills and writing skills.
+We discovered that a lot of resumes listed Customer-service skills, Listening skills and Speaking skills.